site-u2023/site-u2023.github.io/www/custom-scripts/AdGuardHome-en.md

 ## Backup and Restore Functionality

 The script automatically backs up configuration files under `/etc/config/` during installation.
-Backup targets are the 2 files `dhcp` and `firewall`, each saved with a timestamped `.backup.YYYYMMDDHHMMSS` extension (e.g., `dhcp.backup.20231210132600`).
+Backup targets are the 2 files `dhcp` and `firewall`, each saved with a `.adguard.bak` extension (e.g., `dhcp.adguard.bak`).

 During removal, if backup files exist, settings are automatically restored to their original state.
 If backup files do not exist, only dnsmasq settings are reset to default values.
 Backup files are automatically deleted after the removal process completes.